Museum Boijmans Van Beuningen: Depot

-The construction of Depot Museum Boijmans Van Beuningen was started in 2017 and was officially opened by king Willem-Alexander on November 5, 2021.
+The construction of Depot Museum Boijmans Van Beuningen was started in 2017 and was officially opened by King Willem-Alexander on November 5, 2021.
 It is the world's first fully accessible art depot.

 The depot was commissioned to give the visitors a sense of the great size of the collections which can be seen from the central staircase and landings.
-The ground floor of the depot consists of a welcoming entrance area with coffee corner, also is used for art handlings.
+The ground floor of the depot consists of a welcoming entrance area with coffee corner, and is also used for art handlings.
 The upper floors are for exhibitions spaces.
-The atrium gallery which has glass roof has collections from old buildings.
-The building is built with the sustainability in mind by architects MVRDV.
+The atrium gallery, which has a glass roof, contains collections from the old buildings.
+The building was built with sustainability in mind by architects MVRDV.
 The depot facade is covered by different types of glass with different color code to make the building flexible with the natural lightings.
-For example, the roof is coded with pink glass, which are transparent to afford visitors a view of the city and museum from the roof.
-There is also the restaurant Renilde (named after the former curator Renilde Hammacher) and salon Coert (named after the former director of the Rotterdam Museum Coert Ebbinge Wubben) situated.
+For example, the facade at the roof terrace is coded with pink glass, which is transparent to afford visitors a view of the city and museum from the roof.
+The building also has a restaurant (Renilde, named after former curator Renilde Hammacher) and a salon (Coert, named after a former director of the Rotterdam Museum Coert Ebbinge Wubben).